 WASHINGTON/BEIJING—U.S. President Donald Trump and Chinese leader Xi Jinping, who spoke by telephone on Thursday, Nov.
 1, expressed optimism about resolving their trade dispute ahead of a high-stakes meeting at the end of November in Argentina.

-But within hours of upbeat assessment, the U.S. Justice Department took aim at another Chinese firm it accused of unfair practices, part of an across-the-board pressure campaign by the Trump administration targeting China.
+Meanwhile, the U.S. Justice Department took aim at another Chinese firm it accused of unfair practices.

 Trump said on Twitter that trade discussions with China were “moving along nicely,” and that he planned to meet Xi on the sidelines of a G20 summit, in Argentina, after the two had a “very good” phone discussion.

 Bloomberg, citing people familiar with the matter, later reported that Trump wants to reach a trade agreement with China at the G20 meeting and that after the call with Xi, he had asked officials to begin drafting possible terms.